isomerpages/moh-upec/_our-work/Medical Operations & Oversight/Development of Clinical Protocols.md

 </li>
 <li>
 <p><strong>Initiating and supporting</strong> SCDF in the implementation of
-new protocols and clinical skills through trials and research.</p>
+new protocols and clinical skills through trials, training and research.</p>
 </li>
 </ul>
 <p></p>